External Ids for VAX1 Gene

 GeneCards Summary for VAX1 Gene

 VAX1 (Ventral Anterior Homeobox 1) is a Protein Coding gene.
-Diseases associated with VAX1 include Microphthalmia, Syndromic 11 and Microphthalmia.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin DNA binding.
-An important paralog of this gene is EN2.
+Diseases associated with VAX1 include Microphthalmia, Syndromic 11 and Cleft Lip.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin DNA binding.
+An important paralog of this gene is VAX2.

 UniProtKB/Swiss-Prot for VAX1 Gene